 Cognitive Skills

--there is no better way for your child to gain an understanding of the world around them than by letting them literally manipulate the world around them.
+*Understanding the surrounding world-there is no better way for your child to gain an understanding of the world around them than by letting them literally manipulate the world around them.

 *Shape recognition-the first puzzles we use are simple shapes-triangle, squares and circles.
 From there more complex shapes are used until the abstract jigsaw puzzles are used.